ticketbis/grails-nestedset/README.md

 Integer depth // Node depth inside the tree
 Category parent // Parent node
 ```
+Changing lft, rgt and depth values manually will corrupt the tree.
+Please, DO NOT change them manually, use addNode, deleteNode and moveNode instead.

 Methods added to domain class are listed below:
 ```groovy